ONLINE HELP

 The following elements can be used to define a custom mask (case sensitive):

 • 'DDDD' (corresponding day of the week, "Thursday" for example.
-The case used depends on the linguistic options of the project.)
+The case used depends on the language options of the project.)

-• 'Dddd' (corresponding day of the week with the first letter in uppercase, for example: Monday)
+• DDDD' (corresponding day of the week with the first letter capitalized, e.g. Monday)

-• 'dddd' (corresponding day of the week with the first letter in lowercase, for example: monday)
+• ddddd' (corresponding day of the week with the first letter forced into lower case, e.g. Monday)

 • 'DDD' (abbreviation of the day of the week, "Thu" for example)

-• 'Ddd' (abbreviation of the day of the week with the first letter in uppercase, for example: Mon)
+• DDD' (abbreviation for the day of the week with the first letter capitalized, e.g.: Mon)

-• 'ddd' (abbreviation of the day of the week with the first letter in lowercase, for example: mon)
+• ddd' (abbreviation for the day of the week with the first letter forced into lower case, e.g.: mon)

 • 'DD' (date in digits, "25" for example)

 • 'MMMM' (month spelled out, "January" for example.
-The case used depends on the linguistic options of the project.)
+The case used depends on the language options of the project.)

-• 'mmmm' (month spelled out with the first letter in lowercase, for example: january)
+• mmmm' (month spelled out with the first letter forced into lower case, e.g. January)

 • 'MMM' (abbreviation of the month, "Jan" for example)